zhambulovS/product/README.md

-This is demo version project master's
+This is a demo version project master's project